 In fact, scheduling regular eye exams with an ophthalmologist for preventive eye care is the most effective way to reduce the risk of permanent eye damage or vision loss.
-Sometimes, however, it can be difficult to get access to a qualified eye doctor without having to travel into Manhattan.
+Sometimes, however, it can be difficult to get access to a qualified eye doctor without having to travel.
 That’s why New York Ophthalmology prides itself on having convenient locations in the neighborhoods where our patients live.

 But how do you choose an ophthalmologist?
 In this blog post, we’ll provide a few tips about what to look for and what questions to ask to ensure your eye doctor is qualified to provide the care you need.